GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: For each tier beyond minimum, the total capacity for learning the creature gains is increased to the tier of the spell.

-**Critical Failure**: You cause the creature to become overwhlemed by the raw eidetic stimuli you send it, causing a psychic attack against it.
+**Critical Failure**: You cause the creature to become overwhelmed by the raw eidetic stimuli you send it, causing a psychic attack against it.
 If the psychic attack is a critical failure, you become subject to a psychic attack which gains a bonus equal to the spell's tier.

 #### Eering

 **Minimum Tier**: 3

-**Casting Time**: 1 actions + 1 action per illusory element
+**Casting Time**: 1 action + 1 action per illusory element

 **Range**: 20 yards